WEKS

 WEKS (92.5 FM; "The Bear 92.5") is a radio station broadcasting a country music format.
 Licensed to Zebulon, Georgia, with studios in downtown Fayetteville, Georgia, United States.
-The station is currently owned by the Georgia Radio Alliance, LLC., which is headed by Christopher Murray.
-The Georgia Radio Alliance also owns the Classic Hits formatted "Fox FM" stations WBAF, WFDR, and WMDG.
+The station is owned by Legacy Media - South Atlanta, LLC.
+The Georgia Radio Alliance also owns the classic hits formatted "Fox FM" stations WBAF, WFDR, and WMDG.
 WEKS features live and local country music programming, custom designed for the Southside of Atlanta, Georgia.

-WEKS currently features a locally programmed country music format branded as "The Bear 92.5."
+WEKS currently features a locally programmed country music format branded as "The Bear 92.5.".
 Personalities on WEKS include Chris East, and Cal Cross in the morning, and Kevin Steele in the afternoon.
 The station also airs nationally syndicated programming like the Dee Jay Silver & The Country Club mixshow Friday nights, The Original Country Gold with Rowdy Yates show Saturday nights, and Honky Tonkin’ with Tracy Lawrence Sunday nights.
 WEKS also has a Gospel show that airs Sunday mornings hosted by Dustin Fordham.

 While WEKS is licensed to broadcast in HD Radio, the station has yet to sign on an HD signal.

 WEKS uses PlayoutOne for its automation system, a Wheatstone Audioarts AIR-4 12 Channel Mixer, an Orban Optimod 8400 for audio processing, and a GatesAir 20 kW transmitter with 2 ERI bays.